lbmunaro/GenTrend-ILWheat/README.md

 ## Overview
 This repository contains R scripts developed for analyzing genetic, non-genetic, and phenotypic trends in winter wheat, spanning 21 years of breeding data from the University of Illinois.
 This analysis is detailed in the manuscript:
 **Munaro et al., 2025.
-"Genetic Trends Due to 21 Years of Winter Wheat Breeding at the University of Illinois."**
+"Genetic Gain Due to 21 Years of Winter Wheat Breeding at the University of Illinois."**

 The repository is organized to streamline the analysis, from data preparation to trend analysis and genetic correlation among traits.